-Our model also generates new testable prediction on the relation between firm growth and equilibrium disclosure.
-In particular, the model predicts that growth firms are endogenously more opaque than value firms.
-Learning from stock price is more important for growth firms and as a result growth firms disclose less to attract more private information production.
+Our model also generates new testable predictions on the relation between firm growth and equilibrium disclosure.
+In particular, the model predicts that growth firms can be endogenously more opaque than value firms.
+To the extent that learning from stock price is more important for growth firms, ceteris paribus, growth firms disclose less to attract more private information production.